kojiwell/deploy_havana/doc/add_compute.rst

    nova delete <instance 1> <instance 2> ...
    nova-manage service disable --host host01 --service nova-compute

-It is not necessary to disable Nova Compute, but host01 should only be used for the management components to reduce its workload.
+It is not necessary to disable Nova Compute, but Nova Compute creates high-load, so disablling it is wise.
+You should regard host01 as the management host from here.

 Check service list. ::